dfinity/motoko/guide/guide.md

 * Support for imperative programming features, including mutable variables and arrays, and local control flow constructs, such as `+return+`, `+break+` and `+continue+`.
-* Functions and messages are first-class values.
-Call-by-value argument evaluation is strict.
+* Functions and messages are first-class values. is strict.
 Pattern-matching is supported for scalar and compound values.
 * A simple, class-based object system without inheritance.